dchest/tweetnacl-js/README.md

 Authenticates and decrypts the given box with peer's public key, our secret key, and the given nonce.

-Returns the original message, or `false` if authentication fails.
+Returns the original message, or `null` if authentication fails.

 #### nacl.box.before(theirPublicKey, mySecretKey)